 The department offers General Chemistry each summer.
-In this case, the combination of CHE 136/CHE 137 and CHE 138/CHE 139 may substitute for the three-quarter sequence above.
+In this case, the combination of CHE 136/CHE 137 and CHE 138/CHE 139 may substitute for the three-quarter sequences above.

 One year of calculus is required to earn a baccalaureate degree in chemistry.
-This may be accomplished by completing any of the following three course sequences offered by the Department of Mathematical Sciences:
+This may be accomplished by completing any one of the following five course sequences offered by the Department of Mathematical Sciences: